How To Use Couples Message Boards To Improve Your Marriage

 The three foundations of any strong relationship may be vulnerability, trust, and commitment.

-What does every relationship need?
+What characteristics does a relationship need?

 While everyone has different opinions about the needs of a relationship, many may agree that some essential components of a relationship can be: